gemstation/gemforge-docs/configuration/diamond.md

 * `DiamondCut` - The upgrade mechanism for the diamond.
 * `Ownership` - Verification and transfer of diamond ownership.

+## Protected methods

+Protected methods are similar to core facets in that they will NEVER be removed from the Diamond during an upgrade.
+This allows you to protect specific methods in your own facets.
+The default list contains the external methods in the core facets as additional protection.

+Note, however, that protected methods can still be overridden and replaced.

 !!!
-**Unless you really know what you're doing, we recommend leaving this array unchanged.**
+**Unless you really know what you're doing, we recommend leaving `coreFacets` and `protectedMethods` unchanged.**
 !!!